nas-hub/apijam/Labs/Advanced/Flow Hooks - Enforcing Enterprise Security Policies across all API-Proxies/README.md

 _____
 # Use Case

-Enterprise security team has defined a security policy for all the APIs published in an enterprise.
-This API policy acts as the enterprise standard security policy, that will be governed by enterprise security team (Enhancements, updates etc).
+Enterprise security team has defined a security policy for all the APIs in an enterprise.
+This security policy acts as the enterprise standard security policy, that will be governed by enterprise security team (Enhancements, updates etc).

 _____
 # Concerns